Rolando Morán: Life

 Born at Quetzaltenango in 1929, Ramírez studied law at the National University of San Carlos.
 At the end of the 1940s he became active as a counselor in the road construction trade union.
 He joined the Communist Party of Guatemala during the democratic period of the country (1944–54).
 It was in this time that he became acquainted with Che Guevara, who was touring the country.
 This was the beginning of a friendship of many years.

 Ramírez began to fight Guatemala's rightist regime after leftist president Jacobo Árbenz was overthrown by the 1954 Guatemalan coup d'état.
 He was one of the organizers of the Guerrilla Army of the Poor in 1972, one of the four organizations which later formed the URNG.
 An anti-insurgency campaign by the army under the 1982-83 presidency of General Efraín Ríos Montt, however, set an end for Ramírez's hopes for armed resistance against the government, and it became clear to him that the end of the armed conflict could be attained probably only by a negotiated solution.

-Ramírez was involved in the peace process between the guerrillas and the government that restored democracy to Guatemala on 29 December 1996 and ended a 36-year-long civil war.
+Ramírez was involved in the peace process between the guerrillas and the government that on 29 December 1996 ended a 36-year-long civil war.
 After living many years in exile, President Álvaro Arzú allowed him to return to the country, and the URNG become a legal political party.
 Jointly with Arzú, he received the 1996 UNESCO Félix Houphouët-Boigny Peace Prize.

 Ramírez died in Guatemala City in 1998 and was survived by his wife, three sons and four grandchildren.